DeeMcCart/CI_PP3_RepairsTracker/README.md

 <img src="./docs/readme_images/f14_maintain_status.jpg"></details>

 Note:  These tables can be amended, if necessary, by an authorised user directly within Google Sheets.
-Note: the (M)aintain menu also supports typeahead, so, for example, selecting MI from the main menu, will take the user to (M)aintain (I)tem.
+Note: the (M)aintain menu also supports type-ahead, so, for example, selecting MI from the main menu, will take the user to (M)aintain (I)tem.
 Note: only users with administrative rights can access the maintain menu, other users will receive an error

 ![unsucccessful attempt to access (M)aintain](./docs/readme_images/f01_insufficient_security.jpg?raw=true "security breach")